bwajtr/vaadin-sso-kit-cidaas-demo/README.md

     * Backchannel logout session: set to enabled
     [<img height="100px" src="tutorial/oauthoidc.png?raw=true"/>](tutorial/oauthoidc.png?raw=true)
 18. No other changes in the Advanced Settings of the app were necessary, and all other options were set to their default values
 19. That's it.
-Your Cidaas provider is now ready
+Your cidaas provider is now ready

 ## Vaadin application setup

-You must modify the application.properties and fill in the Cidaas-specific values to the oauth2 configuration for this application to work.
+You must modify the application.properties and fill in the cidaas-specific values to the oauth2 configuration for this application to work.
-You can find all Cidaas-specific values in the configuration of your Cidaas instance (https://xxxxxxx-prod.cidaas.eu/admin-ui ) → go App Settings → find app which you created in previous steps → click on edit button -> "Client id" and "Client Secret" can be found there.
+You can find all cidaas-specific values in the configuration of your cidaas instance (https://xxxxxxx-prod.cidaas.eu/admin-ui ) → go App Settings → find app which you created in previous steps → click on edit button -> "Client id" and "Client Secret" can be found there.
 Please modify the following properties in application.properties:

 ```properties
 spring.security.oauth2.client.provider.cidaas.issuer-uri=[put issuer URI here, e.g. https://xxxxxxx-prod.cidaas.eu]